Dynamic Information Design with Diminishing Sensitivity Over News: Diminishing Sensitivity and the Credibility Problem

-We continue to maintain that state space $\Theta=\{G,B\}$ is binary.
-To study the case where the sender lacks commitment, we analyze the perfect-Bayesian equilibria of the cheap talk game between the two parties.
-Formally, the equilibrium concept is as follows. \begin{defn} Let a finite set of messages $M$ be fixed.
-A\emph{ perfect-Bayesian equilibrium} consists of sender's strategy $\sigma^{*}=(\sigma_{t}^{*})_{t=1}^{T-1}$ together with receiver's beliefs $p^{*}:\cup_{t=0}^{T-1}H^{t}\to[0,1]$, where: \begin{itemize} \item For every $1\le t\le T-1,$ $h^{t-1}\in H^{t-1}$ and $\theta\in\{G,B\},$ $\sigma^{*}$ maximizes the receiver's total expected news utility in periods $t,...,T-1,T$ conditional on having reached the public history $h^{t-1}$ in state $\theta$ at the start of period $t$. \item $p^{*}$ is derived by applying the Bayes' rule to $\sigma^{*}$ whenever possible. \end{itemize} We make two belief-refinement restrictions: \begin{itemize} \item If $t\le T-1$, $h^{t}$ is a continuation history of $h^{\underline{t}}$, and $p^{*}(h^{\underline{t}})\in\{0,1\},$ then $p^{*}(h^{t})=p^{*}(h^{\underline{t}}).$ \item The receiver's belief in period $T$ when state is $\theta$ satisfies $\pi_{T}=1_{\theta}$, regardless of the preceding history $h^{T-1}\in H^{T-1}.$ \end{itemize} \end{defn} We will abbreviate a perfect-Bayesian equilibrium satisfying our belief refinements as an ``equilibrium.''
+We analyze perfect-Bayesian equilibria of the cheap talk game, under some off-path belief refinements. \begin{defn} A\emph{ perfect-Bayesian equilibrium} consists of sender's strategy $\sigma^{*}=(\sigma_{t}^{*})_{t=1}^{T-1}$ together with receiver's beliefs $p^{*}:\cup_{t=0}^{T-1}H^{t}\to[0,1]$, where: \begin{itemize} \item For every $1\le t\le T-1,$ $h^{t-1}\in H^{t-1}$ and $\theta\in\{A,B\},$ $\sigma^{*}$ maximizes the receiver's total expected news utility in periods $t,...,T-1,T$ conditional on having reached the public history $h^{t-1}$ in state $\theta$ at the start of period $t$. \item $p^{*}$ is derived by applying the Bayes' rule to $\sigma^{*}$ whenever possible. \end{itemize} We make two belief-refinement restrictions: \begin{itemize} \item If $t\le T-1$, $h^{t}$ is a continuation history of $h^{\underline{t}}$, and $p^{*}(h^{\underline{t}})\in\{0,1\},$ then $p^{*}(h^{t})=p^{*}(h^{\underline{t}}).$ \item The receiver's belief $\pi_{T}$ in period $T$ when state is $\theta$ puts probability 1 on $\theta$, regardless of the preceding history $h^{T-1}\in H^{T-1}.$ \end{itemize} \end{defn} We will abbreviate a perfect-Bayesian equilibrium satisfying our off-path belief refinements as an ``equilibrium.''
 Our definition requires that once the receiver updates his belief to 0 or 1, this belief stays constant through the end of period $T-1$.
 In other words, the support of his belief is non-expanding through the penultimate period.\footnote{This standard refinement was first used in \citet{grossman1986sequential}.
 It rules out pathological off-path belief updates if the sender deviates and sends a message perfectly indicative of one state following a history where the receiver is fully convinced of the other state.} In period $T,$ the receiver updates his belief to reflect full confidence in the true state of the world, regardless of his (possibly dogmatically wrong) belief at the end of period $T-1$.